Dhritisahoo/Asset-Pricing-Forecasting/README.md

 - The carry trade strategy
 - The contrarian strategy
 - The Kalman filter strategy
+- Pair trading strategy

 Each project has been implemented in Python and has a separate folder containing all the necessary code and data files.
 The code is well-documented and easy to understand, making it an excellent resource for those new to the topic.